yukio708/gfarm-http-gateway/server/README.md

 > `--root-path /gfarm` tells Uvicorn/FastAPI that the app lives under `/gfarm`.

-If you use Nginx as a reverse proxy, add a `location /gfarm/` block that preserves `/gfarm` when forwarding:
+If you use NGINX as a reverse proxy, add a `location /gfarm/` block that preserves `/gfarm` when forwarding:
 ```
 ...
   location /gfarm/ {